Teaching

 Office Hours

-Dr. Tyrol has drop-in face-to-face office hours at the times below.
+During the school year, Dr. Tyrol has drop-in face-to-face office hours (see below).
 She is also available to meet by appointment – virtually or face-to-face – at these times and others.
 Please email to schedule appointments.

 Selected Courses